surniaulula/wpsso-ratings-and-reviews/readme.txt

 **Does not conflict with WooCommerce ratings and reviews:**

-WPSSO RAR checks [WooCommerce](https://wordpress.org/plugins/woocommerce/) plugin settings, and if WooCommerce product reviews are enabled (or the [Yotpo Reviews for Woocommerce](https://wordpress.org/plugins/yotpo-social-reviews-for-woocommerce/) plugin is active), WPSSO RAR skips the "product" post type to avoid conflicts with WooCommerce.
+WPSSO Ratings and Reviews (aka WPSSO RAR) checks [WooCommerce](https://wordpress.org/plugins/woocommerce/) plugin settings, and if WooCommerce product reviews are enabled (or the [Yotpo Reviews for Woocommerce](https://wordpress.org/plugins/yotpo-social-reviews-for-woocommerce/) plugin is active), WPSSO RAR skips the "product" post type to avoid conflicts with WooCommerce.

 **Provides [Schema Aggregate Rating](https://schema.org/aggregateRating) meta tags and JSON-LD markup:**